Discover Montenegro on a day trip to Kotor from Dubrovnik

 Parking in Perast

-There are parking lots at either end of the village.
+There are parking lots at both ends of the village.
 Since it was quite full, we parked at the one that’s right at the junction with the main road, towards Dubrovnik.

 There are quite a few bad reviews for this parking lot as well and this time I have to agree with them.
 As we were discussing payment with one of the guys there, another one simply sat on the car next to ours and then rested his shoe on the front wing of our rental.

-Things to do in Kotor on a day trip
+Things to do in Kotor on a short visit

 Explore Kotor Old Town